Lainlain/burma2dserver/BACKEND-PROJECT-SUMMARY.md

 ├── twodhistory/              # 2D history search
 │   └── history.go            # History handlers
 │
-├── appconfig/                # App configuration
-│   └── appconfig.go          # Config handlers
+├── appconfig/                # App configuration (LEGACY - DO NOT USE for production AppConfig) │   └── appconfig.go          # Config handlers (embedded, deprecated).\
+│                             # NOTE: Production AppConfig is managed by the standalone\
+│                             # `appconfig-server/` (port 8080).
+Do NOT use these handlers\
+│                             # for production app configuration or admin operations.
 │
 └── uploads/                  # Image storage
     ├── 1760634547_212623.png